jeremiedecock/snippets/kubernetes/4.1_ingress_nginx/README.md

 ## Deploy

+Create the namespace for the demo: `kubectl create namespace snippet-ingress-demo`

-Deploy everything: `kubectl apply -f deployment.yml -f service.yml -f ingress.yml`
+Deploy everything: `kubectl apply -f deployment.yml -f service.yml -f ingress.yml -n snippet-ingress-demo`

 Find the public address (the `ADDRESS` column, may take a minute to appear):
-`kubectl get ingress hello`
+`kubectl get ingress my-ingress -n snippet-ingress-demo`

 Then open `http://<ADDRESS>/` in a web browser.